home-assistant/addons/snips/README.md

 ### Option: `assistant`

-The name of your custom assistant in ```/share```.
-If no assistant is found then a default assistant will be used.
+The name of your custom assistant in `/share`.
+If no assistant is found, then a default assistant will be used.

 ### Option: `language`